wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 - If record ID is present, search for the matching record ID in Quick Base then `update` that record.
 If no matching record ID is found in Quick Base, that CSV row will `fail`.

 #### Create & update records using custom merge field
 You may want to use an unique custom merge field like `Order ID` to create & update records, instead of the default key field `Record ID#`.
+In this case, `Order ID` will be used to determine if a CSV record already exists in Quick Base.

-In this case, you need to have `Order ID` column in your CSV file.
+First, you need to have `Order ID` column in your CSV file.

 ![Custom ID column in CSV file](/assets/images/connectors/quick-base/csv-custom-id.png)